10 Best Gig/Work-on-Demand Apps for Hiring for 2023

 - Not all freelancers are vetted

-Upwork has two plans for hiring gig workers through its system—the Client Marketplace and the Enterprise Plan.
+Upwork has three plans for hiring gig workers through its system—the Client Marketplace, the business plan, and the Enterprise Plan.
 You can also take advantage of its Any Hire Plan to manage full-time or outsourced employees.

 Any Hire: The Any Hire program lets you bring in your outsourced freelancers, and full-time employees are available for hire as well.
 Upwork will then serve as an Employer of Record.